Exercise

 Why exercise?

-Research has suggested that exercise can improve the overall health of people with milder MS and help people with more severe MS to stay as mobile and active as possible.
+Exercise can improve the overall health of people with milder MS and help people with more severe MS to stay as mobile and active as possible.

 Exercise can also help some people manage their MS symptoms, such as fatigue, muscle stiffness, balance difficulties, anxiety, depression, bladder and bowel problems and decrease the risk of heart disease.